efmkoene/efmkoene.github.io/aboutme.md

 subtitle: ""
 ---

-My name is Erik Koene, I am  PhD student at the ETH Zürich.
+My name is Erik Koene, I am a PhD student at the ETH Zürich.
 Please find [my CV in PDF format](/assets/docs/CV_English-2.pdf), or read on for more information.

 ## Education